fodare/Azure_Lessons/README.md

 - Front door - Handles encryption as well as the decryption request.
 - Azure Load balancer - Evenly distribute traffic amongst connected VMs.
 - Traffic manager - DNS based load balancing the allows distribution of traffic for application across the global Azure region.

+### creating a load balancer
+As an example create  multile VM (Ubuntu(Apache web server) / Windows with IIS).
+For ubuntu, once the VM are created ssh into the machine and type in the code below to create and start an Apache webserver.

+- sudo apt update
+- sudo apt install apache2 -y
+- sudo ufw allow 'Apache'
+- sudo systemctl start apache2

+Once this completed, copy and search the public IP address of the VM on your loacl machine web browser, you should see an Apache2 ubuntu default page.
+It is as well possble to create the loadbalancer first then the VM's later

+Now to create the load balancer:
+From Azure portal search for loadbalancer and fill in necessary information:
+- Instance deatils:
+   - Name: {Desired load balancer name}
+   - Region: Same regions as the VMs
+   - SKU: Bacic.
+Standard needs a few diffrent congigutation fields.
+   - Type: Public
+   - Tier: Regional
+- Frontend IP config
+   - Name: {Enter desired name}
+   - Public IP address: Add a new public IP address, with these values.
+      - Name: {Desired name}.
+      - Assignment: Static
+- Backend pools:
+   - Name: {Desired name}
+   - Virtual network: Select the existing virtual network in which VMs are running.
+   - Assiociated to: VMs.
+Add the VMs to the current pool.
+- Inbound rule >> Load balancing rule
+   - Name: {Desired name}
+   - Frontend IP address: Choose the one you have created above.
+   - Backend pool: Choose the one you have created above
+   - Protocol: TCP
+   - Port and backend port: 80
+   - Helth probe: Create a new one
+      - Protocol: HTTP
+      - Port: 80
+      - Default path: /
+      - Interval: 5 seconds
+      - Unhelthy threshold: 2 consecurtive failures

+Once your Load Balancer is deployed, copy its public IP address and paste it into the browser.
+If everything is set up correctly, you should see the web server from one of the VMs in your backend pool.
+Suppose, if you see the swever1 web server, delete/stop that VM from the Virtual Machines service manually to observe if the Load balancer redirects the traffic to the other servers.